Kenneth P. Boudreaux, Council Member

 My name is Kenneth Paul Boudreaux.
-I was born July 30, 1968 and reared in Lafayette, Louisiana.
-I am an active tithing member of Immanuel United Methodist Church located at 2700 Louisiana Avenue, which is in District 4.
-I am married to the former Monica McZeal and we have three children: Jasmine 16; and twins Reginold and Kayla, 13.
+I was born and reared in Lafayette, Louisiana.
+I am a member of Louisiana Avenue United Methodist Church located at 2700 Louisiana Avenue, which is in Council District 4.
+I am married to the former Monica McZeal and we have three children: Jasmine, and twins Reginold and Kayla.
 I am a proud graduate of Northside High School and the University of Southwestern Louisiana.

 Reflecting from my youth to present time, I have always been a motivated individual; one who likes to inspire others, encourage them and, when called upon, share thoughts and give advice.

-I work with youth and adult organizations to encourage and promote positive life choices in the hopes of having positive peer effects.
-My wish is to instill cohesiveness between the adult sector and the younger generation by working with the two with an open mind and an unlimited vision at meeting each other’s needs.
+I work with youth, adult and professional organizations to encourage and promote positive life choices in the hopes of having positive effects.
+My wish is to instill cohesiveness between the adult sector and the younger generation by working with them with an open mind and an unlimited vision at meeting each other’s needs.

-The fruits of my labor have resulted in accolades that have come my way.
-I am the recipient of Big Brothers, Big Sisters "Brother of the Year" Award in 1991; Kiwanis Club "Citizen of the Year"; Omega Psi Phi "Man of the Year"; City of Lafayette Police Department Civilian Award; "Outstanding Young Man State of Louisiana, Lafayette" Jaycees; and the Honorary Attorney General Award; NAUW Tribute to Excellence; an EUTHU Honoree; Louisiana Girls and Guys Rock I Rock Honoree; Christiana Smith African American Alumni Chapter of UL Lafayette Outstanding Graduate Award, among others.
+The fruits of my labor have resulted in many awards that have come my way.
+I am the recipient of Big Brothers, Big Sisters "Brother of the Year" Award in 1991; two-time Kiwanis Club “Citizen of the Year; Omega Psi Phi "Man of the Year"; City of Lafayette Police Department Civilian Award'; "Outstanding Young Man State of Louisiana, Lafayette" Jaycees; the Honorary Attorney General Award; NAUW Tribute to Excellence; an EUTHU Honoree; Louisiana Girls and Guys Rock I Rock Honoree; Christiana Smith African American Alumni Chapter of UL Lafayette Outstanding Graduate Award, among others.

-These awards are an honor to me and I do not take them lightly, however, those who know me know that I go through life not to win awards or garner fame; I do this because I had a solid foundation in my upbringing and, today, am very blessed.
+These awards are an honor to me and I do not take them lightly.
+Those who know me know that I go through life not to win awards or garner fame; I do this because I had a solid foundation in my upbringing and, today, am very blessed.

 Although we have nine council districts throughout Lafayette parish, I have attempted to represent the best interest of all Lafayette families, businesses and communities when called upon.
 To that, I say it has been a great honor and I am thankful.

-I compare my professional development to a "full circle in motion", a continual evolution of communication through all mediums of public access resources.
+I compare my professional development to a "full circle in motion", a continual evolution of communication through all medium of public access resources.

-I am active in my church, local schools, Brown Park Association as well as many other volunteer service organizations.
+I am active in local schools, Brown Park Association, Neighborhood Coterie Groups, as well as other volunteer service organizations.

-As an elected councilman, I have taken advantage of the opportunity to listen, learn, lead and, most importantly, serve.
-I have established an exceptional record for returning constituent phone calls, attend meetings and do keep up with my appointments.
+As an elected councilman, I have taken advantage of the opportunity to listen, learn, lead and most importantly - serve.
+I have established an exceptional record for returning constituents phone calls; attend meetings and keeping up with my appointments.

-On a local level, I am a three-time Finance Chairman over all Lafayette Consolidated Government budget hearings and twice named Professional Services Chairman over contracts.
-During my tenure, I secured millions of dollars worth of capital projects and needed improvements for our community.
-I have had the honor of being recently elected as Council Chairman for the 2011 calendar year, and was recently elected a second time to serve as Chairman for the 2015 calendar year.
+On a local level, I am a five-time Finance Chairman over all Lafayette Consolidated Government budget hearings and three times named Professional Services Chairman over contracts.
+During my tenure, I secured millions of dollars' worth of capital projects and needed improvements for our community.
+I have had the honor of being elected by my colleagues as Council Chairman for the 2011 calendar year, and was recently elected a second time to serve as Chairman for the 2015 calendar year.